The Biggest HR Trends to Watch in 2018

 In 2017, people analytics surpassed its isolated, specialty use by data experts to feature in many workplaces.
 In 2018, people analytics will be challenged to go further than simply assessing current procedures and representing them in graphs and tables.
 It will now be an actionable workplace tool implemented to make choices regarding recruitment, rostering, and budgets.
 Research by Forbes found that throughout 2017, 69% of the organisations surveyed had actively considered or integrated people analytics into their operational structure.
 This was massive growth on the 10-15% adoption seen in previous years.

-As an integrated features of workforce management, people analytics (also known as business intelligence in some industries) will assist businesses in bridging the gap between leader expectations and employee performance.
+As an integrated feature of workforce management, people analytics (also known as business intelligence in some industries) will assist businesses in bridging the gap between leader expectations and employee performance.
 However, businesses shouldn’t expect overnight results.
 Experts explain that implementing people analytics requires a prolonged period of dedication before experiencing tangible results.
 However, the results that will arise will be highly beneficial.

 A demand for more efficient recruitment processes